Guidance for staff arranging accessible work and teaching placements for disabled students.

 The University and the placement provider both have responsibilities and often overlapping duties to disabled students on placement regardless of whether the placement is arranged by the Academic School or by the student.
 The responsibility to ensure students are not disadvantaged on placement or through the placement finding service falls to the University.
 However the responsibility to make reasonable adjustments for disabled students on placements resides with the placement providers.
 This requires continuous negotiation between both parties.

-Academic Schools should encourage students to disclose disability, impairment or specific learning difficulty well in advance of individual placements being arranged.
+Academic Schools should encourage students to disclose disability, specific learning difference, neurodiverse or health condition well in advance of individual placements being arranged.
 This is to ensure that appropriate and relevant support can be discussed prior to placements being identified.

-The Learning Profile generally considers teaching and learning on campus therefore it does not always translate over into a working environment.
+The Schedule of Adjustments generally considers teaching and learning on campus therefore it does not always translate over into a working environment.
 These guidelines are designed to assist staff in ensuring disabled students are appropriately supported whilst on placement.
 Note these guidelines are not intended to provide a definitive list of questions and issues you should consider.
 Support may differ greatly from student to student.

 Identifying and selecting an appropriate placement for disabled students

-Early communication with the student and Student Disability Service prior to the placement being selected is necessary to identify what needs to be considered.
+Early communication with the student and Disability and Learning Support Service prior to the placement being selected is necessary to identify what needs to be considered.

 - Geographical/physical location - can the student travel distances?